javicond3/hypatia/paper_experiment_3/ns3_experiments/README.md

 # ns-3 experiments

-Given that you have generated the constellation dynamic state data over time in `satgenpy`, here you can run the ns-3 experiments used in the paper.
+Given that you have generated the constellation dynamic state data over time in `satgenpy`, here you can run the ns-3 experiments used in the paper_experiment_3.

 ## A to B experiments

 **Explanation**

-There is communication for three directed pairs presented in the paper.
+There is communication for three directed pairs presented in the paper_experiment_3.
 These were chosen from among the 100 ground stations used, which were an input in `satgenpy`: